-The hunt for addiction treatment near Fishponds can be confusing.
+The hunt for alcohol or drug misuse treatment near Fishponds can be confusing.
 But our companion guide can lend a hand...

 We tracked the 19 most common questions we're asked, and laid out the answers, below: